telstra/open-kilda/docs/design/zero-downtime/README.md

 *Note*
 For this upgrade procedure each switch should be connected to 2 floodlights simultaneously.

-Since floodlights could be distinguished by region let's assume, that all odd regions are green and even are blue For the scenario, below suppose that `blue` is a current env and `green` is the one to be deployed.
+Floodlights could be distinguished by a region.
+Let's assume that all odd regions are green and all even are blue.
+For the scenario below, suppose that `blue` is the current env and `green` is the one to be deployed.
-Based on that the process should look like:
+Based on that the process is the following:

 - Ensure that `signal` for the `green` components is set to `SHUTDOWN` and the `build-version` is updated
 - Deploy green topologies